 - Extra washable face coverings (required on campus)

 - Facial tissues

 - Medical information (i.e. insurance information)

 - Students will not be permitted to return to their on-campus housing until they receive clearance from Student Health Services.
-Therefore, students will need to retrieve all items needed for a potential 14-day isolation period before moving to the prepared on-campus quarantine location.
+Therefore, students will need to retrieve all items needed for a potential 10-day quarantine/isolation period before moving to the prepared on-campus quarantine/isolation location.

 - Xavier will provide additional support to all students (on-campus and off-campus residents) who are quarantined/isolated.

-- Support measures will include daily monitoring by Student Health Services clinical staff as well as academic assistance and emotional support.
+- Support measures will include contact from Xavier's COVID Support team and daily monitoring by Student Health Services clinical staff.

 - Student Health Services will coordinate procedures to provide medical clearance to students for their release from quarantine/isolation requirements and permission to return to regular activities.

 - Xavier has developed a comprehensive contact tracing process to identify the "close contacts" of all confirmed COVID cases within the Xavier student population.